 Limited enrollment.
 Spring semester.
 Professor Emeritus Townsend.2020-21: Offered in Fall 2020

 A first course in writing fiction.
 Emphasis will be on experimentation as well as on developing skill and craft.
 Workshop (discussion) format.

 Limited enrollment.
 Preregistration is not allowed.
 Please consult the Creative Writing Center website for information on admission to this course.
 Fall semester: Visiting Writer Gaige.
-Spring semester: Professor Frank.2016-17: Offered in Fall 2016
+Spring semester: Professor Frank.2020-21: Offered in Fall 2020, Spring 2021

 A second, advanced workshop for practicing poets.
 Students will undertake a longer project as well as doing exercises every week exploring technical problems.